Episode 1: Dropped Handkerchief

 It happens so quickly that I just don’t see the point in even playing this game.
 It would be interesting if they showed one of them winning the game and escaping the house, but none of them can even try.
 The best that happens is one of them realizes the handkerchief is connected to the disappearances and throws it after they pick it up, but they still die.
 Even if you realized the game in time, there’s no one to chase or catch so how would you even win?

 We have a new intro, this time being the narrator presenting his kamishibai show to a bunch of ghosts populating a dark foggy street.
 The ending has a new song, which is pretty darn good.
-The animation accompanying is has a girl made out of pencil scribbles running down a live-action street passing some fellow scribble people until she reaches the Yami Shibai narrator.
-It’s possible some of these people are references to the stories but I can’t be certain.
+The animation accompanying it has a girl made out of pencil scribbles running down a live-action street passing some fellow scribble people until she reaches the Yami Shibai narrator.
+It’s possible some of these people are references to the stories, but I can’t be certain.

 Episode 2: Death Day